hwameistor/hwameistor/docs/docs/what.md

 stateful cloud-native workloads or components.

 HwameiStor is an open source, lightweight, and cost-efficient local storage system that can replace expensive traditional SAN storage.
-The system architecture of HwameStor is as follows.
+The system architecture of HwameiStor is as follows.

 ![System architecture](img/architecture.png)